amar567/amar567.github.io/README.md

-this repo is my official webpage
+this repo is my personal webpage